-Pontotoc Ridge Preserve is the Oklahoma Chapter's premier crosstimbers property.
+Pontotoc Ridge Preserve is premier Arbuckle Plains property located on top of the Arbuckle-Simpson Aquifer, providing critical recharge for the aquifer.
 This 2,900-acre landscape rests in south-central Oklahoma and holds bottomland forests, oak savannas (essential for migratory birds like painted buntings), mixed-grass and tallgrass prairies, springs and cool running streams.
 This untilled landscape has proven to be a regional hot spot of butterfly diversity, boasting over 90 species documented at the preserve to date.
 Whether it's cactus, bluestem or mountain boomers, Pontotoc Ridge Preserve is an excellent example of Oklahoma's ruggedly beautiful lands.
 The original property that formed the preserve was a gift from the Buddy Smith family.

 Biodiversity Threats in the area include the spread of eastern redcedars.
 Much of the surrounding area is succumbing to this invasive species.
 Completing the acquisition of several critical parcels of land inside the preserve boundary will help secure the natural integrity of this immensely diverse landscape.
 One way to measure the success of efforts to restore biodiversity is to track species.
 Learn about the species found at Oklahoma's preserves.